 -

 Have you involved patients/the public in your proposal?
 It is becoming more and more important for funders to see evidence that you have consulted with patients to ensure the relevance of your proposal (are you asking a question of importance to patients?), to ensure you have considered specific features of your target population (do you know how to reach them, how to attract them to take part in the study, what they may or may not be willing to do, what their language or other accessibility requirements are?) and to ensure you have considered disseminating information to patients after the study.
-You can get advice on patient and public involvement from INVOLVE which has produced a series of briefing documents or from www.peopleinresearch.org.
+Advice on patient and public involvement can be found on the archived INVOLVE website, including a series of briefing documents.
+You can also visit www.peopleinresearch.org.
 You can get advice on your institution engaging with the public here.

 -